PRECISION, EXPERTISE,

 DWI First Offense in Missouri — Class B Misdemeanor

-What Is the Punishment for First-Time Offense DWI in Missouri?
+What Is the Punishment for a First-Time Offense DWI in Missouri?

 Section 577.010 of the Revised Statutes of Missouri contains the prescribed penalties for DWI offenses.
 It provides that first-offense DWIs are charged as a Class B misdemeanor.
 This means the perpetrator faces a maximum jail sentence of six months and a fine of not more than $1000.